Japan Cup Offers & Free Bets

 The Japan Cup is a horse race that takes place in Tokyo - usually on the last Sunday in November, and attracts racing and sports betting fans from all over the World.

-The Japan Cup offers a large purse (roughly £4m) which spurs bookies into offering special betting promotions and free bets to encourage horse racing fans to bet on the big race.
+The Japan Cup offers a large purse (roughly £4m) which spurs bookies into offering special betting offers and free bets to encourage horse racing fans to bet on the big race.

 Japan Cup Betting Tips

-There’s no other horse race run in Japan that enthusiasts consider more prestigious than the Japan Cup so make sure you check out the free bet offers that bookies are giving away.
+There’s no other horse race run in Japan that enthusiasts consider more prestigious than the Japan Cup so make sure you check out all of the great free bets that bookies reward new customers with.

 The actual race is run at the Tokyo Racecourse in Fuchu, a course that’s 2,400 meters long, with the entire race run over grass and allowing up to 18 entrants to compete.